Intensive Care Registrars at Te Whatu Ora - Health New Zealand Te Tai Tokerau, Northland

 Te Whatu Ora is committed to Te Tiriti o Waitangi and holds stewardship for equitable health outcomes for Māori as Tāngata Whenua as the highest priority.

-Whangarei Hospital is the largest hospital in Northland, providing secondary care services for the region, supported by three regional hospitals.
-Northland covers an area of 12,600 square kilometres and has a population of approximately 194,000.
-It is a popular place to work and our case mix is one of the more varied and challenging in New Zealand.
 As a region Northland is renowned for its beautiful beaches and relaxed lifestyle.
-There are great surf beaches and beautiful harbours and bays for sailing, kite surfing and windsurfing.
+There are many great surf beaches and beautiful harbours for sailing and other wind sports.
 It is also a top spot for fishing and diving with easy access to the world famous Poor Knights Marine reserve.
 There are also many beautiful forests and stunning coastal walks.
 To see what the Northland region has to offer visit the Northland official tourism website www.northlandnz.com/visit/ / http://www.whangareinz.com/

 Before applying you must have either general registration or be eligible for registration with the New Zealand Medical Council (www.mcnz.org.nz).
 Check if you're eligible here: http://www.mcnz.org/get-registered/registration-self-assessment-tool/